squaresLab/footpatch/README.md

 # Build from source

-It is recommended you use the VM image with pre-built support for source builds.
+If you just want to play with running footpatch (and possibly hacking at the code), use the [VM](#vm-download).
 Dependencies for olders versions of Infer can (and have) broken or disappeared, and can cause building from source to be problematic.

-If you do not want to go this route, here is some guidance, but it may become outdated.
+If you really want to build from source, here is some guidance.
 Building is only tested on Ubuntu 14.04 and Infer v0.9.3.
 There is no support for other versions of Infer at this time.
+Install the [dependencies](#depencies-)

 If you have all the dependencies installed, running `./SETUP.sh` should be enough.

+# VM Download

+Download each of `footpatch-*` and run `cat footpatch-aa footpatch-ab footpatch-ac footpatch-ad > footpatch.vmdk`.
+Add the vmdk image in VirtualBox or VMware.
+Username/password is `vagrant/vagrant`.

+# Dependencies

 You need at least the following dependencies: